rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 <dd>REQUIRED if vot is provided.
 The trustmark URI as specified in Vectors of Trust .
 See Vectors of Trust for more details.</dd>

 <dt>acr</dt>
 <dd>OPTIONAL.
 The LoA the user was authenticated at.
-MUST be a member of the acr_values list from the authentication request **or that was agreed upon through other means**.
+MUST be a member of the acr_values list from the authentication request <b>or that was agreed upon through other means</b>.
 The OpenID Provider MUST NOT include this field if vot is provided.
 See Authentication Context for more details.</dd>

 <dt>nonce</dt>
 <dd>REQUIRED.
 MUST match the nonce value that was provided in the authentication request.</dd>